JardaniWorld/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-This code executes to print the ASCII alphabet in lower case
+This code prints the ASCII alphabet in lower case followed by a new line